TCDP Award Recipients

 2019 IEEE TCDP Outstanding Technical Achievement Award

-The IEEE Computer Society Technical Committee on Distributed Processing (TCDP) has named Professor Nancy Lynch from the Massachusetts Institute of Technology as the recipient of the 2019 Outstanding Technical Achievement Award.
+The IEEE Computer Society Technical Community on Distributed Processing (TCDP) has named Professor Nancy Lynch from the Massachusetts Institute of Technology as the recipient of the 2019 Outstanding Technical Achievement Award.
 The citation for Professor Lynch is for her groundbreaking contributions to the theory and practice of distributed systems.

 Professor Lynch is a pioneer in the field of distributed computing.
 Among many of her foundational theoretical results that stand the test of time, one best-known work is her 1985 paper with Michael Fischer and Michael Paterson on the impossibility of distributed consensus.
 For many years, this result has guided researchers and practitioners to formulate models of computation that enable the development of realistic algorithms.
 Another best-known work is her 1988 paper with Cynthia Dwork and Larry Stockmeyer on consensus in the presence of partial synchrony.
 This work lays the foundation for the Paxos family of protocols, which have been used in many distributed systems products, such as RDMA, Google Spanner, Apache ZooKeeper, Apache Cassandra and others.
 Professor Lynch is a co-author of the textbooks “Atomic Transactions,” (Morgan Kaufmann, 1994) and “Distributed Algorithms,” (Morgan Kaufmann, 1996).
 The later has been widely used by students, researchers, and practitioners all over the world.
 She has also co-authored the monograph “The Theory of Timed I/O Automata” (Synthesis Lectures on Distributed Computing Theory, Morgan Claypool, 2010).